afg419/pure-art-server/README.md

 * Ask questions on [Stack Overflow, using the Yesod or Haskell tags](https://stackoverflow.com/questions/tagged/yesod+haskell)
 * Ask the [Yesod Google Group](https://groups.google.com/forum/#!forum/yesodweb)
 * There are several chatrooms you can ask for help:
-	* For IRC, try Freenode#yesod and Freenode#haskell
+	* For IRC, try FreestSrc#yesod and FreestSrc#haskell
 	* [Functional Programming Slack](https://fpchat-invite.herokuapp.com/), in the #haskell, #haskell-beginners, or #yesod channels.